The Story of King Crimson’s Sorta Live Album, ‘Starless and Bible Black’

-Possibly the only thing more challenging, unpredictable, and even befuddling, at times, than King Crimson’s otherworldly musical creations at the start of the ’70s was their ever-shifting personnel.
+Possibly the only thing more challenging, unpredictable and even befuddling than King Crimson’s otherworldly musical creations at the start of the ’70s was their ever-shifting personnel.
 By the end of the band’s first half-decade of existence, leader Robert Fripp had already gone through several lineups of musicians.